dmlrd/DooMLoRD-Easy-ChatGPT-Integrator/README.md

 # Thanks

-Special thanks to my dear friends Aneesh Sathe & Abhishek Karmakar for getting me hooked onto ChatGPT!
+Special thanks to my dear friends [Aneesh Sathe](https://www.linkedin.com/in/aneeshsathe/) & [Abhishek Karmakar](https://www.linkedin.com/in/karmakarabhishek/) for getting me hooked onto ChatGPT!

-All the contributors who make these how-to guides!
+And thanks to the commuity and all the contributors who make these how-to guides!
+Don't forget to check out the Credits and References section towards the end of this blog!

-TO:DO - add list of author names for the articles referred to